Grapefruit has moderate amounts of fiber. It has 1.1 g of fiber per 100g. In contrast, grapefruit juice has no fiber.

 Should we eat grapefruit regularly?

 Also, grapefruit, as part of a healthy diet, may help reduce total cholesterol and, especially, the dangerous LDL-cholesterol.
-It may improve blood pressure as well.
+It may improve blood pressure and athletic performance as well.